ishu-laksh/html-calendar/README.md

-"An interactive calendar usinh HTML, CSS and JavaScript"
+"An interactive calendar using HTML, CSS and JavaScript"